gotgit/gotgit/en.rst

 4.2       Think: why there is a .git directory?
 [66]
 =======================================================

-Compare with CVS's CVS, SVN's .svn, StarTeam's server-side track implementations.
+Compare Git's .git directory with CVS's CVS directories, SVN's .svn directories, and StarTeam's server-side tracking implementations.

 4.3       Think: different git config level        [69]
 =======================================================

-Run `git config --system -e` to see where is your system config file is.
+Run `git config --system -e` to see where is your system config file.

 4.4       Think: who is commiting?
 [71]
 =======================================================